Jennifer L. Maggs, PhD

 Pennsylvania State University

 Dr. Jennifer L. Maggs is a Professor of Human Development and Family Studies at Pennsylvania State University.
 Her research interests center around alcohol and other substance use from initiation through midlife, with particular emphasis on the transition to adulthood defined broadly.
 Dr. Maggs works with colleagues on several NIH-funded projects.
 These studies use developmental designs to examine the prevalence, etiology, and consequences of alcohol use.
-Specifically, she is involved in the British Cohort Studies and the University Life Study.
+Specifically, she is involved in the British Cohort Studies, University Life Study, and the Monitoring the Future Study.